Research output per year

 Nipuni is a Lecturer in Civil Engineering at the School of Natural and Built Environment.
 Her research involves experimental investigations of environmental fluid mechanics and coastal engineering.

 Nipuni graduated with a first class (Hons) degree in Civil Engineering from the University of Moratuwa, Sri Lanka and received a GPSS-GLI fellowship to complete her master’s degree in Sustainability Science at the University of Tokyo in Japan.
-Upon completing her master’s degree, Nipuni moved to Coventry, United Kingdom for commencing her doctoral studies in Civil Engineering which was funded by the EPSRC-DTP partnership award at the University of Warwick.
+Upon completing her master’s degree, Nipuni moved to Coventry, United Kingdom for commencing her doctoral studies in Civil Engineering which was funded by the EPSRC doctoral training partnership award at the University of Warwick.
 Nipuni’s PhD dissertation focused on the mixing of soluble pollutants in complex open channel flow regimes.

-CIV1121 – Hydraulics
+CIV1021/1121 - Hydraulics 1

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):